 Recording data subject requests

-A new module will be available called Data Privacy where users can log data privacy events such as data subject requests or consent and also record the resulting actions taken.
+A new module is available called Data Privacy where users can log data privacy events such as data subject requests or consent and also record the resulting actions taken.

 Right to Access

-We will introduce a Personal Information View which displays the latest personal information and the source..
+We have introduced a Personal Information View which displays the latest personal information and the source..
 The contents of the view could be used to send to data subjects when they request access to their personal data.

 Right to Erase